Bullenhuser Damm: Memorial

 The building at Bullenhuser Damm was used by the British as a transit camp for German POWs until 1947.
 It was then used by the Hydrograpichal Institute's meteorological service until 1949, when it again became a school, for 800 boys.
 In 1959, the organization representing Neuengamme survivors proposed to the Hamburg school board that a memorial plaque should be placed in the school.
 However, it was not until 1963 that the text for the plaque was approved.
 The text aroused controversy because it omitted mention of the Soviet victims and did not state that the children were Jewish or give any information about their personal identity.
 In 1980, information signs were placed in the basement of the school, and the Senate of Hamburg (government) declared the school to be a memorial site, renaming it Janusz Korczak School: Korczak was a Polish-Jewish pediatrician and author who was murdered at Treblinka extermination camp with about 190 orphans.
 A rose garden was established in 1985.

 Later, in the Schnelsen Quarter of the city several streets were named after the children who died at the school and a memorial tablet was installed.
-Much of the work of identifying the victims and of bringing the story to the public's attention was due to the efforts of Günther Schwarberg.
+Much of the work of identifying the victims and of bringing the story to the public's attention was due to the efforts of the journalis Günther Schwarberg.

 In 2005, Wolfgang Peiner, Minister of Finance of Hamburg, published plans to sell the building.
 However, after several protests a spokesman denied these plans.

 In 2011 a new exhibition (telling the story in German and English) was opened at the Memorial.